+Step 1 is to work out how much food your puppy need.
 Please use our Feeding Calculator to discover how much food your puppy needs throughout the day.
-Divide the daily ration into four meals for puppies under 3 months old.
+Puppies under 3 months old need at least 4 meals per day.
 Do three meals for puppies between 3 and 6 months of age and for puppies 6 months to 1 year old, do two meals.
 Having said this, it is not set in stone, be guided by your puppy, some may drop a meal sooner of their own accord.

 Chicken wings should have the wing tip cut off at the third joint.
 This double joint of the wing can be a choking hazard if the puppy is tempted to swallow it whole.

 at around 5 - 6 weeks puppies cut their permanent teeth and have a rapid growth spurt.
 At this time they should always have plenty of raw meaty bones of suitable size.

 At least 10% of your puppies diet should be bone.

 Minces that have bone included are great, it's fine to use these as part of your puppy’s diet.
 But he needs to chew on actual bone to benefit from the dental hygiene aspects of a raw diet.
 Remember, though, to avoid large weight bearing bones as these are very hard and may damage your puppy’s teeth.

 A dog that is eating enough bone will produce firm stools that crumble when dry.
 If your dog’s stools are loose he is probably not getting enough bone, whereas too much offal, or not enough bone will also produce loose stools.
 If your puppy’s stools are hard and difficult to pass, you are probably feeding too much bone, so cut back for a while.